 Braids

-Box braids, a beloved and iconic black women's hairstyle, have stood the test of time as a symbol of beauty, culture, and self-expression.
+Braids, a beloved and iconic black women's hairstyle, have stood the test of time as a symbol of beauty, culture, and self-expression.
 These distinctive braids are created by sectioning the hair into small, square-shaped boxes and then weaving extensions or natural hair into intricate, uniform plaits.

 The hairstyle known as "braids" within the context of Black women's hair culture encompasses a wide variety of techniques and styles that involve intertwining strands of hair in intricate patterns.
 This article will delve into the definition of braids, the different types commonly seen, their popularity and trends, and the occasions when they are most prominently featured.